gelm0/mazegen/README.md

 ## Maze generator
 Python application for generating mazes using asciiart

-Currently generate mazes with the following algorithms Kruskals algorithm.
+Currently generate mazes with the  Kruskals algorithm.

 ### Usage